alexmortali/fifa-data-dashboard/README.md

     - Reset All button: This allows users to reset all filters and selections made and take the data back to the default state.

   CHARTS
     - Position to Score Bar Chart: This allows users to view the average overscore from each position.
     - Position to Salary Bar Chart: This allows users to view the average salary from each position.
     - Preferred Foot Pie Chart: This allows users to see the number of players which prefer left or right foot.
       It will also show what foot a player is if the user has filtered down to a single player.
     - Body Type Pie Chart: This allows users to see the body types of players based on the filters they have chosen.
       It will also show the body type of a player if the user has filtered down to a single player.
     - Work Rate Pie Chart: This allows users to see the work rates of players based on the filters they have chosen.
       It will also show the work rate of a player if the user has filtered down to a single player.

 All of the charts are interactive so users can really specify there seaach and visually see certain sections of the data, such as a specific countrys statistics.

 # FEATURES LEFT TO IMPLEMENT
-    - A pop up module showing an individual players stats.
+In the future I would like to add a pop up modal if a user has narrowed there search to single player.
+It would show more of that players stats.

 # TECHNOLOGIES USED
-1 - HTML: This project uses HTML as the skeleton of the website.
+1 - [HTML](https://html.com/): This project uses HTML as the skeleton of the website.
-2 - CSS: This project uses CSS to control the presentation of the website.
+2 - [CSS](https://devdocs.io/css/): This project uses CSS to control the presentation of the website.
-3 - Bootstrap(3.3.7): This project uses Bootstrap as it's framework to make the site responsive.
+3 - [Bootstrap(3.3.7)](https://getbootstrap.com/docs/3.3/): This project uses Bootstrap as it's framework to make the site responsive.
-4 - JavaScript: This project uses JavaScript to make the site interactive.
+4 - [JavaScript](https://developer.mozilla.org/bm/docs/Web/JavaScript): This project uses JavaScript to make the site interactive.
-5 - DC js: This project uses dcjs to create the charts.
+5 - [DC js](https://dc-js.github.io/dc.js/): This project uses dcjs to create the charts.
-6 - D3 js: This project uses d3js to render each of the dynamic, interactive charts.
+6 - [D3 js](https://d3js.org/): This project uses d3js to render each of the dynamic, interactive charts.
-7 - Crossfilter js: This project uses crossfilter js to allow dynamic interaction between all the charts.
+7 - [Crossfilter js](https://square.github.io/crossfilter/): This project uses crossfilter js to allow dynamic interaction between all the charts.
-8 - Queue js: This project uses queue js to allow the data to load first.
+8 - [Queue js](http://code.iamkate.com/javascript/queues/): This project uses queue js to allow the data to load first.

 # TESTING